ehtishamaflaq3/rock-paper-scissor-game-js/README.md

 # Rock Paper Scissors Game

 A simple, interactive **Rock Paper Scissors** game built using **HTML, CSS, and JavaScript**.
-Play against the computer and test your luck and logic in this classic game!
+Play against the computer and test your luck and logic in this classic game

 ## Features